 What are spiders?

 Spiders are eight-legged predators that only feed on live prey.
-Spiders hunt a variety of nuisance insects other spiders, invertebrates, and some small vertebrates.
-All spiders have two body regions, fangs (chelicerae), and pedipalps that they use to produce silk for climbing, building their webs, lining their burrows, and wrapping up their prey.
-Some of the most common spiders to invade properties in our area include black widow spiders, brown recluse spiders, house spiders, and wolf spiders.
+Spiders hunt a variety of nuisance insects, other spiders, invertebrates, and some small vertebrates.
+All spiders have two body regions, chelicerae (their fangs), and pedipalps that they use to produce silk for climbing, building their webs, lining their burrows, and wrapping up their prey.
+Some of the most common spiders that invade properties in our area include black widow spiders, brown recluse spiders, house spiders, and wolf spiders.

 Are spiders dangerous?

 In the United States, dangerous species of spiders include the black widow and the brown recluse.
 Care should always be taken around either species, as their venom is strong enough to affect a person’s health although with medical care the adverse reactions can usually be easily managed.
 Nuisance spiders like house spiders and wolf spiders have venom that is not strong enough to cause significant health problems.
 While not dangerous, nuisance spiders are irritating to have on your property in large numbers.